 The Small Pumper Class settlement agreement with the Public Water Suppliers which was previously approved conditionally by the Court is hereby approved.
-The Court finds that the agreement is fair, just, and beneficial to the Small Pumper Class members.
+The Court finds that the agreement is fair-and, just, and is-beneficial to the Small Pumper Class members.